haskellcats/haskell-numbers/README.md

 on factors like

 - convenience: The standard library uses Int in many places.
-- performance: Is numeric code your programs bottleneck?
+- performance: Is numeric code your program's bottleneck?
 Double and Int compute faster due to hardware support.
-They can also take up less memory.
+Also they can take less memory and be unboxed.
 - faithfulness: Double can't represent an arbitrary rational number.
 But Rational can.
 - security: Allowing users to specify arbitrary Integers or Rationals can be a denial of service vulnerability.